musabd96/Schoolsync/.github/ISSUE_TEMPLATE/feature-to-do-list.md

 ---
-name: 'Feature '
+name: Feature To Do List
 about: Suggest an idea for this feature
-title: ''
+title: 'Feature '
-labels: ''
+labels: feature
 assignees: ''

 ---